Sakura-sophie/FPGA-quantum-decoder/README.md

  ## Architecture

 - **Generics**
 Parameterises the design so the same RTL can be re-targeted to a different experiment without re-writing logic, only re-running synthesis.
-Key generics include the atom array size (number of lattice sites), image dimensions in pixels, and the brightness threshold used for occupancy detection.
+Key generics include `grid_size` which is the dimension of the atom arrays in number of atoms, image dimensions in pixels, and the brightness threshold used for occupancy detection.
 Internal signals such as the BRAM/FIFO storage depth are derived from these generics, so changing a parameter and re-generating the bitstream automatically resizes the relevant storage without manual edits.

 - **Ports**
 Inputs: `img_bit_stream` (pixel brightness), `valid` (pixel handshake), `Trigger` (starts a rearrangement cycle), `clk`, `reset`.